Subin-Vidhu/2024/Deep Learning with PyTorch for Medical Image Analysis/Cardiac-Detection/Readme.md

 - Medical background

-    - Cardiac Detection indicates size and position of the heart
+    - Cardiac Detection indicates size and position of the heart.